mateoservent/coefeasy/README.md

 `Coefeasy` is a simple R package under development for making regression coefficients more accessible.
 With this tool, you can read linear and logistic regression coefficients accurately and instantly.
-The package offers results not only in English, but in multiple languages, and now automatically controls for heteroscedasticity and offers the capability to choose the type of standard error for the correction and group errors by cluster—all in a single, streamlined function.
+The output of the functions here is only readings in natural language and helps to standardize the phrasing of widely used models.
+The package offers results not only in English, but in multiple languages, and can automatically control for heteroscedasticity and offer the capability to choose the type of standard error for the correction and group errors by cluster—all in a single function.

-`Coefeasy` is a straightforward package designed primarily for, but not limited to, professors and graduate students.
+`Coefeasy` is a straightforward package designed primarily for, but not limited to, people learning or teaching introduction to statistics or econometrics.
 Historically, although an interpretation of coefficients should follow a consistent design, the underlying knowledge to read the results of a regression can be quite technical and unambiguous in its presentation.
 Acknowledging this challenge, `coefeasy` offers a systematic solution, primarily serving linear and logistic models.
-As evidence-based decision making continues to gain importance, `coefeasy` aims to help close the knowledge gap, providing clear and accessible statistical learning, and reinforcing the importance of both automation and accessibility.
+As evidence-based decision making continues to gain importance, `coefeasy` aims to help close that knowledge gap, providing clear and accessible statistical learning, and reinforcing the importance of automation and standardization.

 ## Installation